netxms/netxms-doc/admin/concepts.rst

 |product_name| can detect new devices and servers on the network and automatically
 create node objects for them.
 Two modes are available – passive and active.

-In passive mode server will use only non-intrusive methods by querying ATP and routing tables from known devices.
+In passive mode server will use only non-intrusive methods by querying ARP and routing tables from known nodes.
 Tables from the server running |product_name| are used as seed for passive discovery.

-In active mode server will periodically scan configured address ranges using ICMP echo requests in addition to passive scan methods.
+In active mode in addition to passive scan methods configured address ranges are periodically scanned using ICMP echo requests.

 Instance discovery
 ------------------